m-hilal/m-hilal/README.md

 - Code Review, fix Bugs
 -Working with AWS tools EC2, RBS, and S3.

-- 📫 Reach me at :mailbox_closed: mhilal.official@gmail.com

-The habits are:
+- 👀 The habits are:
 - Understand the scope and the problem first before coding
 - Document as much as you can
 - Write readable & maintainable code